 However, if we conceive this value dualistically, as something that is separate from us, things will again turn absurd.

 Consider those ‘believers’ who massacre ‘unbelievers’ in the name of the most merciful God, or those who staunchly believe in Karma, so that they will not move a finger to help someone in distress since that distress is God’s will.
 As these situations exemplify, God has been a tool for violence of all sorts.
-However, the solution is not to dismiss it with some half-baked (ideological) arguments, but to understand God non-dually – as an approach to Self-realization.
+However, the solution is not to dismiss it with some half-baked, ideological arguments, but to understand God non-dually — as an approach to Self-realization.
 We also need to understand the universal values and concerns inherent in all religions while keeping aside the historical and geographical specificities of them.
-As we comprehend them principally and axiomatically, the divisiveness among religions can wither away.
+As we comprehend such values principally and axiomatically, the divisiveness among religions can wither away.
 God, the core of all religions, could then reveal the oneness of humanity irrespective of our contextual differences.

 People differ in their capability to understand this absolute value principally.
 Or it is easier for us to identify with it, when it is in human form.
 The only solution to the limitations of conceiving the Absolute dualistically is to keep a non-dual philosophy alive and thriving for those who intend to dive deeper.